WojciechMatuszewski/bedrock-chat-with-document/README.md

 - Using _local state_ with the _action state_ is possible!

   - All you have to do is to combine them.
 In my case, sorting by `timestamp` did it.

+- I find it interesting, that the `params` you get in Next.js "page" are asynchronous.
+[Link to docs](https://nextjs.org/docs/app/api-reference/file-conventions/page#props).

+  - **This change potentially speeds the SSR render**.
+Framework can parallelize rendering components that rely on request-specific data.
+[This section in the announcement blog post](https://nextjs.org/blog/next-15#async-request-apis-breaking-change) explains it well.